riegllms/ros-riegl-vz/riegl_vz/README.md

 If parameter '\~scan_publish' is enabled, acquired data will be published on 'pointcloud' topic soon after scanning has finished.

 The parameter '\~scan_register' enables automatic scan position registration after scanning.
-The registration result is published on topic 'pose' or it can be requested by separate service calls (see 'get_sopv', 'get_vop' and 'get_scan_poses') after processing, if operating state is 'waiting' again.
+The registration result is published on topic 'pose' or it can be requested by separate service calls (see 'get_sopv', 'get_vop', 'get_pop' and 'get_scan_poses') after processing, if operating state is 'waiting' again.

 Response:
 success = True -> message: "success"